 Priesthood and Consecrated Life

 The witness of priests and religious in the Church and world is of great value, reminding us of Christ’s union with the Church and our ultimate fulfillment being in communion with God for eternity.
 Are you considering the priesthood or religious life?
 Do you need assistance in discerning your vocation?
-Please call the parish office to schedule a meeting with the pastor.
+Please call the parish office to schedule a meeting with Father.